-- A STANAG 4406 service is an MMHS service that support the STANAG 4406 protocols
+- A STANAG 4406 service is an MMHS service that supports the STANAG 4406 protocols

-This paper considers how to provide a STANAG 4406 service (or more precisely, a service equivalent to that defined by STANAG 4406), which uses that STANAG 4406 protocols when desired, but also uses the SMTP family of protocols in other places.
+This paper considers how to provide a STANAG 4406 service (or more precisely, a service equivalent to that defined by STANAG 4406), which uses the STANAG 4406 protocols for interoperability, but also uses the SMTP family of protocols in other places.
 It is important that this multi-protocol approach does not impact the level of service for users operating with the full STANAG 4406 protocols and provides an equivalent service for users operating over SMTP.

 The most likely requirement for use of the STANAG 4406 protocols is for interoperability with partners or in general in the wide area using STANAG 4406 Annex A (X.400 P1) for fast links and STANAG 4406 Annex E for constrained links.
 This could be as part of an ACP145 Gateway.